-- Programs providing housing to families may not deny housing to a family on the basis of age and gender of a child under the age of 18 years of age. - Programs must actively participate in their Regional Committee's coordinated assessment process. - Programs must review and ensure that their program policies do not create undue barriers to program entry and program participation.
+- Programs providing housing to families may not deny housing to a family on the basis of age and gender of a child under the age of 18 years of age. - Programs must actively participate in their community's coordinated entry process. - Programs must review and ensure that their program policies do not create undue barriers to program entry and program participation.